conorwes/cautious-octo-goggles/README.md

-# cautious-octo-goggles
+# Cautious Octo Goggles
+or: How I Learned to Stop Worrying and Love NTSB PPB Files.

-Tool to scrape NTSB PPB files to retrieve data specific to desired tail numbers
+This is a project which can scrape PPB files to get information specific to desired tail numbers.